maslenkov/docker-phoenix-framework/README.md

 Want to check the current versions included in the latest image in light of future rebuilds?

-* `docker run -it --rm shanesveller/phoenix-framework node -v`
+* `docker run -it --rm timka/phoenix-framework node -v`
-* `docker run -it --rm shanesveller/phoenix-framework npm -v`
+* `docker run -it --rm timka/phoenix-framework npm -v`
+* `docker run -it --rm timka/phoenix-framework yarn --version`
-* `docker run -it --rm shanesveller/phoenix-framework mix hex.info`
+* `docker run -it --rm timka/phoenix-framework mix hex.info`

 # Caveats